Me too! That’s me on the left! I’m 58 years young – but my doctor told me I have the blood of someone 20 years younger!

-(Note: This study was the largest of its kind and involved over 131,000 participants who were assessed over a period of 32 years.)
+(Note: This Harvard study was the largest of its kind and involved over 131,000 participants who were assessed over a period of 32 years.)

-The results showed that people who were big-time meat-eaters tended to experience an earlier age for death.
+People who were big-time meat-eaters tended to experience an earlier age for death.

 In fact, lately there have been a few studies which support that people tend to live far longer if they swapped out their animal protein (especially processed red meat) in trade for plant protein.